Dry Contact Relay/Switch Signals (App Note)

 When the switch is open, the internal 100 kΩ pull-up resistor will pull the digital input to about 3.3 volts (logic high).
 When the switch is closed, the ground connection will overpower the pull-up resistor and pull the digital input to 0 volts (logic low).
 Since the mechanical switch does not have any electrical connections, besides to the LabJack, it can safely be connected directly to GND, without using a series resistor or SGND.

-When the mechanical switch is closed (and even perhaps when opened), it will bounce briefly and produce multiple electrical edges rather than a single high/low transition.
+When a mechanical switch is closed (and even perhaps when opened), it will bounce briefly and produce multiple electrical edges rather than a single high/low transition.
 For many basic digital input applications, this is not a problem as the software can simply poll the input a few times in succession to make sure the measured state is the steady state and not a bounce.
-For applications using timers or counters, however, this usually is a problem.
+For applications using timers or counters, however, this can be a problem.
 The hardware counters, for instance, are very fast and will increment on all bounces.
 Some solutions to this issue are:

 Software Debounce: If it is known that a real closure cannot occur more than once per some interval, then software can be used to limit the number of counts to that rate.